-No one knows what goes on in a betta's mind, but -- as you are ultimately responsible for your pet's quality of life -- err on the side of caution and provide him with plenty of stimulation to ensure he is happy and entertained.
+Also known as Siamese fighting fish, betta fish are popular pets found in pet stores and home fish tanks everywhere.
+No one knows what goes on in a betta's mind, but since you are ultimately responsible for your pet's quality of life, err on the side of caution and provide him with plenty of stimulation to ensure he is happy and entertained.
 Begin by providing your pet with a suitably sized habitat, instead of the tiny flasks in which bettas are often sold.
-After upgrading the tank, ensure his habitat contains a safe items that he can play with, feed him a varied foods and learn how to interact with him yourself.
+After upgrading the tank, ensure his habitat contains safe items that he can play with, feed him a variety of foods, and learn how to interact with him yourself.

 How to Entertain Your Betta Fish